Book Review: Half Moon Bay

 Book Summary:

-She strikes up a friendship with a new mysterious couple in town.
-This friendship is what is keeping her going, but it will have deadly consequences.
+Then she strikes up a friendship with a new mysterious couple in town.
+This friendship is what is keeping her going, but it could have deadly consequences.

 My Review:

-This book confused me.
+This book kind of confused me.
 It seemed like the plot was all over the place.

-In some ways it made sense, but on the whole me it was somewhat implausible.
+In some ways, the book made sense, but overall, it was somewhat implausible.
 I’m not a fan of occurrences that don’t seem possible.
 Even in books.

 About The Author: